strin/POI/README.md

 What is POI Query?
 =================

-This demo system provide queries of Point-of-Interest in Shanghai from a sample dataset.
-Users interact with the system first by dropping a pin to specify the location to start the query.
+This demo system provides queries of Point-of-Interest in Shanghai from a sample dataset.
+Users can interact with the system first by dropping a pin to specify the location of a query.

 <img src="img/overview.png" height="320px">